-MUS 1263 Introduction to Music Theory (3-0-3)
+MUS 1263 Fundamentals of Music (3-0-3)

-This introductory course involves the study of melodic, harmonic, and rhythmic elements of music.
+This introductory course includes the study of melodic, harmonic, and rhythmic elements of music.
 The focus will be on the recognition and dictation of these elements.
-These areas will be studied both in isolated situations and within the framework of music compositions.
-Music majors needing additional skill development may take the course concurrently with MUS 1212, Aural Theory I and MUS 1222, Harmony I.
+These areas will be studied both in isolated situations and within the framework of musical composition.